 Investment portfolio management is the statutory responsibility of the South Dakota Investment Council (SDIC), which my utilize the services of external money managers for management of a portion of the portfolio.
 SDIC is governed by the Prudent Man Rule (ie: the Council should use the same degree of care as a prudent man.)
 Current SDIC investment policies dictate limits on the percentage of assets invested in various types of vehicles (equities, fixed income securities, real estate, cash, private equity etc.).
-The long-term expected rate of return on pension plan investments was determined using a method in which bestestimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.

 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-Best estimates of real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2021 (see the discussion of the pension plan's investment policy) are summarized in the following table using geometric means:
+Best estimates of real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2023 (see the discussion of the pension plan's investment policy) are summarized in the following table using geometric means:

 Target Long-Term Expected

 Asset Class Allocation Real Rate of Return

-Global Equity 58.0% 4.3%

-Fixed Income 30.0% 1.6%
+Public Equity 56.3% 3.8%

+Investment grade debt 22.8% .
+1.7 %

+High Yield debt 7.0% 2.7%

-Real Estate 10.0% 4.6%
+Real Estate 12.0% 3.5%

-Cash 2.0% 0.9%
+Cash 1.9 0.8%

 100.0%